Fadhil/skillcounter/README.md

 	less ~/.ssh/id_rsa.pub

-Copy the output and add it to your Github account under "Settings->Deploy Keys"
+Copy the output and add it to your Github account under "Settings->SSH Keys" (or if doing just for this repo, go to "Settings->Deploy Keys")

+You might also be prompted that your README.md file will be overwritten.
+Just Delete the existing README.md file and rerun `git pull --rebase origin master`